Security deposit admin is a compliance headache. Your leasing pipeline doesn’t have to be.

 Email provides immediate delivery and documentation through sent message records.
 However, email may not satisfy legal requirements in states that specify mail delivery or require original signatures.
 Landlords using email should verify their state allows this method and should request read receipts to document when the tenant opened the message.

-Hand Delivery
+Delivering Deduction Letters via Hand Delivery

 Hand delivery provides immediate receipt but requires the tenant’s availability and cooperation.
-If using hand delivery, landlords should prepare two copies of the letter – one for the tenant and one for the landlord’s records.
+If using hand delivery, landlords should prepare two copies of the letter: one for the tenant and one for the landlord’s records.
 The tenant should sign and date the landlord’s copy acknowledging receipt.

-Regular First-Class Mail
+Sending Deduction Letters via Regular First-Class Mail

-Choosing the Appropriate Delivery Method
+Selecting the Appropriate Delivery Method for Deduction Letters